Movies and Television

 Watching films together is a far better way to develop language arts skills than all the typical workbooks that talk about plot and/or vocabulary.
 Movies put the plot on display in about two hours.
 Can’t beat that!

-Check out our Brave Writer Goes to the Movies language arts guide.
+Check out our FREE Brave Writer Goes to the Movies language arts guide.

 Enjoy the Movie Night posts on the blog.
 Discussion questions included!